UloE-G/Athletes-Corner/README.md

 *Success*

-- The success message is shown when an objective a user wants to do works e.g. signing up for the newsletter, check out or submitting a review
+- The success message is shown when an objective a user wants to do works e.g. signing up for the newsletter, checking out or submitting a review

 - It will display a "Success!" message above the text.